jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Access to things like phone recordings and timesheets are levers of power because they control resources.
 Today management and corporations put "gates" around the levers out of self-defense.
 Is there a good reason why customers can't confirm what was agreed to during their last phone call?
 Why can employees be grilled for a long lunch when the same manager quickly forgets unpaid overtime.

 This lopsided balance of power allows customers and employees to be taken advantage of, encouraging mistrust, lackluster products, and inefficient workplaces.

 Uneven power makes mass-collaboration impossible.

 The open-source community lets us fight back in three ways.
 First, it sets a great example because it entrusts everyone with all available information.
 Second, open-source wants more members, so the community loves to dismantle gates and distribute new tools to regular people.
-And third, since no one owns open-source technology, the people can empower ourselves with levers of power, only big institutions used to control.
-Such has call recordings and timesheets.
+And third, since no one owns open-source technology, the people can empower ourselves with levers of power, only big institutions used to control; such has call recordings and timesheets.

 Worplaces check your refereces (which is fair), but wouldn't you like to know if employees work unpaid overtime _before_ you apply to a job?
+What about sexual harrassment allegations?

 Distributing the levers of power moves us into the Internet Age.
 It treats people like adults and expects them to act like it.
-And if they don't, well, it's not like they can complain about mistreatment.
+And if a person doesn't, well, it's not like they can complain about mistreatment.
 With digital technology, all the actions and contributions are recorded.
 Once records are open and transparent, a disgruntled person has to reference facts instead of conjecture and emotion.

 For example, I can't lie to you about starting this book in September 2019.
 It's all recorded by GitHub's "version control" system.
 Meaning, every day, I've uploaded the latest draft to a computer that timestamps everything.
 You can see all the versions if you want.

 Open information makes lying to you, and myself, so much harder.

 I love hearing that "people don't want to work."
 That's total BS.
+Why did our great-grand parents suffer through horrible factories?
 We don't want to work BS jobs, being micro-managed for the sack of justifying "eight different bosses."
 Why do courier drivers have to wear corporate uniforms.
 Why do cooks at a fast-food restaurant have to follow the same recipes forever.
 Which adult would want to be controlled like this for forty years?

 Of course we need management, guidelines, coordination.
-But, again, we simply have too much of it.
+But, again, we simply have far too much of it.

 Moreover, most people aren't bad customers either.
 In my experience (and this is after processing 10,000 insurance claims), the vast majority of customers just want to go on with their lives.
 It's only when they're misled, disadvantaged, and left in the dark that makes customers lash out.
 Open information, with easy-to-follow rules, is reasonable and thus gets the most out of people.
 Particularly because it makes cheating (on both sides) too hard to bother with.

-With open-source, we have the technology to create our own levers of power to understand and enforce our warranty contracts, tax-laws, education systems, employment agreements, claim systems, and so on.
+With open-source, we have the technology to create our own levers of power to understand and enforce our warranty contracts, tax-laws, education systems, employment agreements, and so on.

+The benefits will be huge.

-Since 2000, 500,000 Americans have overdosed on opiods.
-Watch [The Pharmicist](https://www.netflix.com/ca/title/81002576) on Netflix, and you'll see how a simple online database of prescriptions stopped the oxycontin pill mills that started the epidemic.
-But it took 10 ears for Big Business and Big Goernment to make.
-With open-source software the public could have banded together, and in a few months built a secure and straightforward prescription database that would have prevented our friends and famlies from being devasted by a disgusing drug epidemic.
+For example, since 2000, 500,000 Americans have overdosed on opiods.
+Watch [The Pharmicist](https://www.netflix.com/ca/title/81002576) on Netflix, and you'll see how a simple online database of prescriptions stopped the oxycontin pill mills that fueled the epidemic.
+But it took 10 ears for Big Business and Big Goernment to step-up.
+With open-source software the public could have banded together, and in a few months built a secure and straightforward prescription database that would have prevented the epidemic from taking off.

+Open-source helps us make new tools to respond to frontline problems faster.
+That's what the era of digital mass-collabroation is all about.
+But to get there, we need people to believe in Techvolution.
+Only a player god will force change.

-The lesson is, when any institution, from a school board to doctor's office, says "fill in these forms," we should begin to say, "No, I want to use my open-source app.
+Because when a modern day a institution, from a school board to doctor's office, says "fill in these forms," we need to start replaying with  "No, I want to use my open-source app.
 With it, I control my own information.
 Don't worry, this app also lets us both see timelines, appointments, rules, and communication.
 If you don't want to use it, then I'll move my business.
 But if you do, I look forward to working with you."

 Yes, it's perfectly okay for you to do that.
 It fact, it's your job as a player god.